Iristel: Acquisitions and partnerships

+Later in 2017,the company partnered with Kepler Communications to provide satellite-based Internet of Things (IoT) connectivity in isolated areas.
 In October 2018, Iristel purchased Telecommunications de l'est (TDE), a company located in Eastern Quebec.
 TDE now integrates ImobileCa, an Iristel subsidiary created in May 2018 with the acquisition of ImobileCa by the Ontario company.
 The latter had a non-operating cellular license in eastern Quebec.